Louis found Chip in the kitchen making himself a Bloody Mary and asked him, "Who's Ezra Pound?"

 - Quoted in François Villon in His Works: The Villain's Tale by Michael Freeman, 2000

-The inside joke here, explained to my friend, the poet and boxing aficionado Robert Lashley, is that there was a fighter, a great fighter, by the name of Ezzard Charles.
+The inside joke here, explained to me by my friend, the poet and boxing aficionado Robert Lashley, is that there was a fighter, a great fighter, by the name of Ezzard Charles.

 From Wikipedia: Ezzard Charles: